-Some entrees provided by Philmont are now packaged in bags that can be "cooked" in by putting hot water into the bag.
-These meals are in two person packages which means that dish washing is still necessary for those using their bowls.
+Some entrees provided by Philmont are now packaged in bags that can be "cooked" in by putting hot water in the bag.
+These meals are two-person packages, which means that dish washing is still necessary for those using thier bowls.
 Meals not packaged this way will still need to be prepared using the Philmont method.